ubcyukiny/cat-project/README.md

 - As a user, I want to see more realism by adding time and stat decay in Cat...

 ##User Stories P3
+- Can Feed, Purchase Food, and View Food in Gui

+- When auto save, or load, pop up message will indicate saving from "./data/user.json" or not found status change and persistance cant be found in status panel

+- When cat happiness reaches >= 70 or >= 90, new cat icons will appear and replacce old